Travel and Enrichment

 - The Art Department has a strong relationship with the Madog Center for Welsh Studies on the campus of Rio Grande.
 Two members of the art faculty have been chosen as the Madog Welsh Fellow to do research on American/Welsh heritage and art.
 Because of this art students have been strongly encouraged to take advantage of the semester exchange available with Trinity St. David, our sister institution, in Carmarthen Wales.
 To date, twelve art students have taken advantage of this opportunity.

 - The Art Department schedules a minimum of three visiting artist workshops each year, typically in conjunction with a show at our gallery.
-In the 2012-2013 academic season, this includes Thorney Lieberman, Mike Bowen, Kathleen Kneafsy, Karla Hackenmiller and Kelly O’Brien.
+In recent years, we have hosted workshops by Thorney Lieberman, Mike Bowen, Traci Molloy, John Sabraw, Margaret McAdams, Kathleen Kneafsy, Karla Hackenmiller and Kelly O’Brien.
 Students and community members have the opportunity to view the artists’ work, hear them speak about their techniques and approaches, and learn new techniques in hands-on workshops in our studios.

 - The ArtStart picnic is held each September at a local county park to kick off the school year.
 Usually 50-60 students, friends and family attend this cookout.